vcmi/vcmi/docs/modders/Map_Objects/Rewardable.md

     // message that will be shown if this is the only available award "message": "{Warehouse of Crystal}"

-    // (VCMI 1.2) object will be disappeared after taking reward is set to true "removeObject": false
+    // object will be disappeared after taking reward is set to true "removeObject": false

     // See "Configurable Properties" section for additiona parameters